pdhruv93/atatime-native-supabase/README.md

 The app is not published to any store yet and has to be complied and run locally

+1. Ask Developer about the Supabase configs, put it in a .env file

-1. Install dependencies
+2. Install dependencies

    ```bash
    npm install
    ```

-2. Start the app
+3. Start the app

    ```bash
     npx expo start